 Created as part of the Employee Retirement Income Security Act of 1974 (ERISA), ESOPs are a means to transfer a portion of an enterprise’s equity to its employees.
 Qualifying staff, represented by a trust, gain retirement benefits in the form of company stock ownership.
 In return, a sale to an ESOP offers tax-advantaged liquidity to the selling shareholders, a corporate income tax deduction equivalent to the sale amount, and a unique approach to retain valuable employees and attract additional talent.

 One caveat to keep in mind: for an ESOP to return significantvalue to all stakeholders, a company should be a profitable, tax-paying entity.
 Furthermore, to qualify for all tax-related benefits, a company must be US-based entity with at least three years of operations and at least 10 full-time employees.

 Given the Federal Reserve’s Coronavirus-related cash infusion and Congress’s stimulus measures, it is fair to assume that taxes will eventually increase, tax shelters will be reduced or eliminated altogether, and the economy will likely continue to contract for a while – regardless of electoral outcomes.
 For some business owners, this scenariomay make the near-term optionof selling to an ESOP even more enticing.
 Doing so offers shareholders a real chance to “take some chips of the table” in a tax-efficient manner and wait for a better day.

-Duringthe financial crisis of 2007-08, ESOPs were both a valuable refuge for owners seeking liquidity and a durable structure for companies that already had ESOPs in place.
-According to a 2010 study, S-Corporation ESOPs outperformed their non-ESOP peers during the recession, in terms of revenue and wage growth.
-As the market rebounded, many ESOP firms continued to grow independently, while others elected to accept M&A lucrative offers, returning an increased value to all stakeholders.
+Duringthe financial crisis of 2007-08, employee stock ownership plans were both a valuable refuge for owners seeking liquidity and a durable structure for companies that already had ESOP plans in place.
+According to a 2010 study, employee-owned S corporations outperformed their non-ESOP peers during the recession, in terms of revenue and wage growth.
+As the market rebounded, many of these businesses continued to grow independently, while others elected to accept M&A lucrative offers, returning increased value to all stakeholders.

 With so many unanswered questions in these unprecedented times business owners and their advisorsmay want to consider an ESOP, at least as an interim step of an overall exit strategy.